jamezmca/the-ultimate-guide-to-getting-hired/README.md

 Nowadays a lot of people get rejected from a job application before a recruiter has even read their resume - the reason is called ATS or the Applicant Tracking System.

-The ATS reads through the resume and determines how compatible your resume is with the needs of the company.
+The ATS is essentially an AI that reads through the resume and determines how compatible your resume is with the needs of the company.

 It's also where a lot of candidates make their first few major mistakes: